Skip to main content

 Improve access to clean water and sanitation

 Only 52 per cent of the Burundian population has access to a sustainable source of clean drinking water.
 Combined with inadequate access to sanitary facilities and limited knowledge on good hygienic practices, cholera is a recurring problem in Burundi.
 We work to improve access to clean drinking water, both in villages and schools.
 This helps fight diseases like diarrhea and cholera, thus contributing to public health.
-Through different projects, we rehabilitated water springs, drilled boreholes, constructed latrine blocks and established hygiene clubs at primary schools.
+Through different projects, we rehabilitated natural water springs, constructed latrine blocks and established hygiene clubs at primary schools.
 We help children attend school, and we particularly focus on the importance of education for girls.

 working together